 When temperatures drop below freezing, farmers protect their crops with groundwater by running their irrigation systems for the length of a freeze event.
 This has been a common practice for agricultural commodities such as strawberries, blueberries, citrus, nurseries, and aquaculture.
 In regions that are predominately comprised of these commodities, such as the Dover/Plant City area, the simultaneous pumping of large amounts of groundwater in such a short period during freeze events puts a tremendous strain on the aquifer.
 Regional reduction in groundwater level within the aquifer leads to impacts on residential wells.
-Four primary groundwater conservation BMPs that function as FFP alternatives are eligible for cost-share: surface water reservoirs, row covers, wind machines, and chemical crop protectants (polymers).
+Three primary groundwater conservation BMPs that function as FFP alternatives are eligible for cost-share: surface water reservoirs, row covers and wind machines.